 - Jobsite hazard analysis performed on site and documented - Perform site walk with site contact to review scope of work.
 Visual signs of utilities in the area are noted for investigation.
-This includes areas outside of the zones marked as scan areas - Access to exterior and interior utility areas like mechanical rooms, pumping stations, and power duct banks is requested - Design and As-Built drawings are requested for review - Checklist of all utilities known to be at the site, informed of by site contact, or observed by visual walkthrough - Performed active sweeps with RD.
-Note: never connect to any electrical wires - Performed passive sweeps with RD with both Power and Radio modes. - Used GPR to perform evaluation scans to determine average depth of penetrations and adjust settings accordingly (gain levels, depth range, dielectric, etc.) - Performed scans in both directions sufficiently covering work area - Marked anomalies within scan area - Position marking flags if needed and with client permission every 20'-30' - Used traceable rodder for known sewer and storm lines that were not yet located - Walked site and reviewed findings and concerns with site contact
+This includes areas outside of the zones marked as scan areas - Access to exterior and interior utility areas like mechanical rooms, pumping stations, and power duct banks is requested - Design and As-Built drawings are requested for review - Checklist of all utilities known to be at the site, informed of by site contact, or observed by visual walkthrough - Perform active sweeps with RD.
+Note: never connect to any electrical wires - Perform passive sweeps with RD with both Power and Radio modes. - Optimize collection strategy per site specific details - Perform scans in both directions sufficiently covering work area - Mark anomalies within scan area - Position marking flags if needed and with client permission every 20'-30' - Use traceable rodder for known sewer and storm lines that are not yet located - Walk site and review findings and concerns with site contact